rafaelnacle/rafaelnacle/README.md

 <hr/>

 <p align="center">
-  <em>"Like processes in the BEAM, I thrive in collaboration, each journey stronger when shared."</em>
+  <em>"Like threads in a JVM, I thrive in collaboration — each journey stronger when shared."</em>
 </p>